cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

 # Ajustes Finais

 ```
-       - Function  - Search by Location - Individual
+   OK.  - Function  - Search All Teams
-       - Function  - Search by Name - Individual
+   OK.  - Function  - Search All individuals
-       - Function  - Search by Name - Team
+   me   - Function  - Search by Name - Individual
-       - Function  - Search by Business Title - Individual
+   me   - Function  - Search by Name - Team

-     	 - Function  - Search All Teams
-   ok. - Function  - Search All individuals
-   		 -
-       - Link all the users to the information of each individual
+   me   - Link all the users to the information of each individual
-       - Show Each Individual - Name, position , email , Oficce Location , Time Zone
+   me   - Show Each Individual - Name, position , email , Oficce Location , Time Zone
-         Maybe implement a button to connect to Gmail to send an email.

-       - Function to show the Map
+   me   - Function to show the Map

+       - Change the user table putting lat and long there

        - OAuth with Postgres - Login Page

        - Deploy

        - If i Search a lot individuals the box going to get bigger?

+       - Function  - Search by Location - Individual
+       - Function  - Search by Business Title - Individual
+   ??  -  Maybe implement a button to connect to Gmail to send an email.
 ```